Page Content Portlet

 Managing Runoff and Surface Water

 DWR is not only concerned with the quality of water in the county, but also the quantity of water that flows over the land and into our streams.
 DWR maintains, upgrades, and repairs the storm drains, pipes, and other stormwater infrastructure that collects rain from roads and moves that potential flood water to nearby streams and waterbodies.
-To learn more about how DWR maintains our existing infrastructure, click here.
+Learn more about how DWR maintains our existing infrastructure.

 One of the main reasons for the existence of the entire stormwater system is to prevent flooding.
 A part of flood control is the maintenance and operation of dams throughout the county.
 DWR ensures that Gwinnett dams comply with all state and federal programs to ensure public safety.
 Gwinnett County also has approximately 24,000 acres of floodplain.
 Although there are natural benefits to a floodplain, we are aware of the safety concerns caused by flooding.
-For more information about floods and floodplains, click here.
+Read more about floods and floodplains.

 Managing stormwater involves implementing and inspecting many types of structures such as green infrastructure best management practices (BMPs) from the Gwinnett County Stormwater Management Manual.
 BMPs are designed to reduce the volume and velocity of stormwater runoff to prevent erosion.
 They can also capture sediment and pollutants before they enter local waterways.
 Some examples of BMPs include detention ponds, vegetated filter strips, swales, and retention basins.
 DWR regularly inspects all existing stormwater BMPs.
-To learn more about different BMPs and what you need to do to maintain your BMP, click here.In addition to implementing and inspecting man-made structures, DWR also directly restores streams and other natural waterways.
+Learn more about different BMPs and what you need to do to maintain your BMP.In addition to implementing and inspecting man-made structures, DWR works with parks and schools to restore streams and other natural waterways.
 These projects return degraded streams to more natural flow patterns and conditions.
-DWR’s engineers and scientists work with nature to protect and preserve these natural resources.
+DWR’s engineers and scientists work with nature to protect and preserve these natural resources in public places.